rdgao/rdgao.github.io/_posts/2017-02-20-how-many-clipping-actions-do-you-require-to-complete-one-fingernail-clipping-session.md

 ---
-title: '7/52: How many clipping actions do you require to complete one fingernail-clipping session?'
+title: 'How many clipping actions do you require to complete one fingernail-clipping session?
+(7/52)'
-categories: []
-tags: []
+tags: [Musings]
 status: publish
 type: post
 published: true
-meta:
-  _thumbnail_id: '76'
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "Addendum: this weekly blog post thing basically serves as a reminder that I can write about anything."
 ---
 February 19, 2017

 If you cut your nail with your teeth on a regular basis, you should stop